sabap/Imprivata_User_Maintenace/README.md

 **After 08/19/2019**</br>
 You will notice a new Directory after applying the update, "UnenrolledCheck"</br>
 This is for handling unenrolled users.
 There will be a file that resides in this directory.
 Leave it alone, as it keeps track of your unenrolled users and the amount of time they have remained unenrolled.</br>
 _As of right now, the unenrolled user maintenance is based on running this script once per-day, as it increments the days of your unenrolled users.
 Hindsight being 20/20, I will most likely change this to a date/time stamp, to accomodate users that run it more than once per day or less than once per day.
-For now, just know that the "days unenrolled" are incremented by 1, each time it is ran_.
+For now, just know that the "days unenrolled" are incremented by 1, each time it is ran_.</br>
 **After 02/20/2020**</br>
 You will notice a new variable "$SSOPolicyName"</br>
 This is for limiting the script to enforcing the maintenance on a single User Policy.
 This comes in handy if you have implemented and have created a separate policy for Confirm ID.
 This will skip your Confirm ID policy, so that you are not removing users that have enrolled for ConfirmID.